tsid73/personal-finance-tracker/README.md

 ## Persistence

-Transactions, budgets, categories, and monthly budget data remain available after stopping and starting the app again.
+Transactions, recurring schedules, budgets, categories, activity history, and monthly budget data remain available after stopping and starting the app again.

 That persistence works because the Docker stop flow keeps the named MySQL volume instead of deleting it.